Organized Play Frequently Asked QuestionsLast updated: March 21, 2018.

 How do poisons work in the Roleplaying Guild?

-Any character with the Poison Use ability can purchase and use poisons.
+Any character with the Poison Use ability—or another ability that makes it so he cannot accidentally poison himself while applying poison to a weapon—can purchase and use poisons.
 No other class may purchase poisons unless they appear on a Chronicle sheet.
 The following poisons from the Pathfinder Roleplaying Game Core Rulebook are available for purchase: black adder venom, bloodroot, giant wasp poison, greenblood oil, large scorpion venom, malyass root paste, Medium spider venom, nitharit, shadow essence, small centipede poison, terinav root.
 Refer to the Additional Resources page for other poisons that are legal if you have the appropriate source.

 Paladins, per their code of conduct, may not use poisons, but they don't necessarily view the use of poisons as an evil to be opposed—it's simply something their code prohibits them from doing themselves.
 Paladins whose race grants them natural poison are not exempt from this rule.

 Characters who can purchase and use poisons may also use Craft (alchemy) to produce poisons that are legal for them to purchase.
 Use the rules listed in "How can alchemists and investigators craft in the Roleplaying Guild?" in the Character and Class section of the FAQ.

 What are the rules for upgrading weapons, armor, and wondrous items?